joomlatools/joomlatools-pages-playground/README.md

 A super simple way to test out the brilliant new tool Joomlatools-pages from a gitpod repo containing a Joomla installation.

 Just visit /hello-world in the gitpod browser, to see your first Joomlatools-page.

+Watch the terminal output below, and when you see `A service is available on port 8080` click `Open Preview` or `Open Browser`

+Happy coding!